troymessina/PhysicsArtOfModeling/_build/site/public/08PotentialECons-ed78ab8f2477420af59a7936c6c079b6.md

 ```
 where $\vec F(\vec r)$ is a force vector that, in general, is different at different positions in space ($\vec r$).
 We can also say that $\vec F$ depends on position by writing $\vec F(\vec r)=\vec F(x,y,z)$, since the position vector, $\vec r$, is simply the vector $\vec r = x\hat x + y \hat y+ z\hat z$.
 That is, $\vec F(\vec r)$ is just a short hand notation for $\vec F(x,y,z)$, and $d\vec l$ is a (very) small segment along the particular path over which one calculates the work.

 The above integral is, in general, difficult to evaluate, as it depends on the specific path over which the object moved.
-In [Example 7.2](#ex:workenergy:workfriction) of [Chapter %s](#chap:workenergy), we calculated the work done by friction on a crate that was slid across the floor along two different paths and indeed found that the work depended on the path that was taken.
-In [Example 7.3](#ex:workenergy:workgravity) of the same chapter, we saw that the work done by the force of gravity when moving a box along two different paths did not depend on the path chosen[^15].
+In [Example 7.](#ex:workenergy:workfriction) of [Chapter %s](#chap:workenergy), we calculated the work done by friction on a crate that was slid across the floor along two different paths and indeed found that the work depended on the path that was taken.
+In [](#ex:workenergy:workgravity) of the same chapter, we saw that the work done by the force of gravity when moving a box along two different paths did not depend on the path chosen[^15].

 We call "conservative forces" those forces for which the work done only depends on the initial and final positions and not on the path taken between those two positions.
 "Non-conservative" forces are those for which the work done does depend on the path taken.
 The force of gravity is an example of a conservative force, whereas friction is an example of a non-conservative force.